YangChangHee/Profile/README.md

 <br>
 <br>

-### Submit
+### Submitted
-I submitted a paper to CVPR 2024 and am waiting for the review.
+I submitted a paper to CVPR 2024 as the first author and am waiting for the review.

 ### Patent